Xurape/Food-Waste-Detection-using-YOLOv11/README.md

 - All the documentation for the UI is [here](./ui/README.md)
 - All the documentation for the backend is [here](./restapi/README.md)

+# Dataset
+The dataset for this project is also publicly available at: https://universe.roboflow.com/project-eyfif/proj3-food-waste-detection

 ## Start the project
 To start the project, you need to have docker and docker-compose installed on your machine.
 Then, you can run the following command:
 ```bash